|Last Updated: May 31, 2016|

 Source: Global Property Guide Definitions: Data FAQ See also: Update Schedule

-For those who wish to buy or rent an old, but well-refurbished apartment, Berlin has more affordable options than Frankfurt or Munich.
-For property investors it is also more profitable, despite Berlin’s continued residential price rises, in terms of rental returns - marginally more profitable than Frankfurt, considerably more so than Munich.
+For those who wish to buy or rent an old, but well-refurbished apartment, Berlin is still more affordable than Frankfurt or (especially) Munich.

 Munich is Germany’s high-cost leader, of course.
-A 120 square metre (sq. m.) apartment in Munich costs around EUR5,700 per sq. m., while in Berlin it costs around EUR3,300 per sq. m., and in Frankfurt, the same sized apartment costs around EUR3,600 per sq. m. while in
+To buy a 120 square metre (sq. m.) apartment in Munich costs around EUR 8,100 per sq. m., while in Berlin it costs around EUR 4,200 per sq. m., and in Frankfurt, the same sized apartment costs around EUR5,300 per sq. m..
+Rents are correspondingly pricey.

-Berlin’s higher yields come on the smallest apartments, and are caused by the fact that very small apartments are relatively cheap to buy.
-So despite the fact that rents are the cheapest in Berlin, ranging from around EUR11 to EUR12 per sq. m. per month, returns on these small apartments are reasonable, at 4.77% to 5.09%.
+The higher yields in all three cities come on the smallest apartments, and are caused by the fact that very small apartments are relatively cheap to buy.

-All apartments included in the survey were located in the upscale residential neighborhoods of Berlin, Frankfurt and Munich.
+All apartments included in the survey were located in the upscale residential neighbourhoods of Berlin, Frankfurt and Munich.

 #1 HUDA | April 17, 2010